-When “enterprise content management” (ECM) started catching on in the late 90s, the concept of rolling out document management on an enterprise-wide basis emerged.
-As with many large Enterprise Resource Planning (ERP) systems these implementations were complex, prone to scope creep and often ended in failure.
+When “enterprise content management” (ECM) started catching on, the concept of rolling out document management on an enterprise-wide basis emerged.
+As with many large enterprise resource planning (ERP) systems these implementations were complex, prone to scope creep, and often ended in failure.

 Today, a more effective and less risky strategy for implementing document management software starts with selecting a department where the cost and time needed to process paperwork is high, such as in human resources.

 Kyle Healy, vice president of corporate development at NFP, told us the reason to start with HR is that it’s a department where risk management can have a direct impact on the rest of the business.
 That is, staying away from avoidable risks in your HR department (non-compliance fines, for one) is a straightforward way to regulate your business’ bottom line.

 Here are a few key metrics that will help you identify how much time and cost is involved in paper-heavy HR processes: